-The disabled throwing shoulder- The “Dead Arm”
+The Disabled Throwing Shoulder- The “Dead Arm”

-What is the “Dead Arm”?
+What Is The “Dead Arm”?

-“Dead Arm” is a common term used in the athletes in sports requiring precision throwing like baseball.
-The term “Dead Arm” is defined as any pathological shoulder condition in which the thrower is unable to throw with pre-injury velocity and control due to pain.
-Dead arm usually occurs during the acceleration phase when the arm is moving forward and the athlete suddenly feel s pain, and the am goes “dead” and is no longer able to throw the ball with his usual velocity.
+“Dead Arm” is a term used in the athletes in sports requiring precision throwing like baseball.
+The term “dead arm” is defined as any pathological shoulder condition in which the thrower is unable to throw with pre-injury velocity and control due to pain.
+Dead arm usually occurs during the acceleration phase.
+This is when the arm is moving forward and the athlete suddenly feels pain.
+The arm goes “dead” and is no longer able to throw the ball with his usual velocity.

-What happens in the “Dead Arm”?
+What Happens In The “Dead Arm”?

 In the painful shoulders of throwing athletes, because of the repetitive arm position being turned out backwards as far as possible (external rotation) to create potential energy in the wind up phase prior to the forward acceleration phase, it has been previously postulated that the pain is due to the shoulder capsule in the front being over stretched.
 This excessively stretched capsule then allows the shift of the “ball” of the shoulder forward, creating an impingement of the structures in the front of the shoulder joint, hence resulting in pain and the inability to throw.

-How do I know if I have a "Dead Arm"?
+How Do I Know If I Have A “Dead Arm”?

-Everyone is different, the best way to assess for loss of range is to compare with the non painful/good arm and use that as a guide.
-A study found those who had the loss of range and did stretching to the capsule had a 38% decrease in the incidence of shoulder problems when compared to the non-stretched group.
-Researchers have defined an acceptable loss of forward rotation range as 20 degrees or less than 10% of the total rotation seen in the non throwing shoulder.
+Everyone is different.
+The best way to assess for loss of range is to compare it with the good arm and use that as a guide.
+A study found that those who had the loss of range and did stretching to the capsule had a 38% decrease in the incidence of shoulder problems.
+This is when compared to the non-stretched group.
+Researchers have defined an acceptable loss of forwarding rotation range as 20 degrees.
+This is equivalent to less than 10% of the total rotation seen in the non-throwing shoulder.

 Burkhart S. S, Morgan CD and Kibler WB.
 The Disabled throwing shoulder: Spectrum of pathology Part 1: Pathoanatomy and biomechanics.
 The Journal of ARthoscopic and related Surgery, vol19, no4 (April),2003:pp404-420